EzeOnoky/Project-Base-Learning-11/README.md

 ### 6B Merging the code to the main branch

 #### 11_23 pix showing how to merge the code to the main branch

+### 6C Exit from the Feature Branch to the main branch

 After the merge is done, the inventory and playbooks directories are updated in the main branch.